 - Information on places to stay and things to do in Madison.

-Please get in touch with questions at 608 255 8316 or email@example.com.
+Please get in touch with questions at 608 255 8316 or firstname.lastname@example.org.
+Watch for more information as we get closer to the date.
 See you on Arts Day!